 Google already has defined categories for most law firms already.
 It's up to you to select the ideal one for your Google Business listing.
 Think of this as your focus keyword.
 It should reflect your primary area of legal practice.

 Here are some of the categories for law firms:

 - Personal injury

 - Family law

 A secondary category is not displayed on your GMB listing.
-Instead, Google uses it to return better results in Google searches.
+Instead, Google uses it to return better results in Google local searches.

 Add Your Law Firm's Physical Location